-Got kids?
-Keep them entertained at Tokyo’s hands-on museums.
-The Science Museum (JPY ¥720, JPY ¥410 for high-schoolers, JPY ¥260 for kids) is an obvious choice and your little ones will learn about everything from the genome to the “world of iron.”
-And what kid doesn’t love trains?
-Take them to The Railway Museum for a chance to take charge on the railway simulator and climb around old carriages (JPY ¥1,000 yen, JPY ¥500 for kids).
+Travelling with kids?
+Tokyo has a wealth of hands-on museums to keep them entertained.
+Start with the Science Museum opens in new window, where your little ones will learn about everything from the genome to cyberspace.
+And what child isn’t fascinated by trains?
+Take them to The Railway Museum opens in new window for a chance to live their engine-driver dreams on the railway simulator and clamber around old carriages.

 Hip to it